trung-vt/LearningRegularizationParametersForTGV/README.md

 ## Project status
 This project is currently being tested.
+- [ ] Test on a cluster to ensure that the code runs outside of the development environment.

 ## Requirements
 Please see the `requirements.txt` file for the required packages.